LL-37 (5mg)

 LL-37 Peptide

-LL-37, also known as Cathelicidin, is a cationic peptide composed of 37 amino acids, and is primarily found in neutrophils.(1) LL-37 appears to be produced by the extracellular breakdown of the hCAP18 proteins caused by protease enzymes.
-Researched for its potential antimicrobial properties, the peptide appears to form agglomerates and lipid bilayers, due to which it may not easily degrade, and may be protected from enzymatic action.(1)
+LL-37, also known as Cathelicidin, is a cationic peptide composed of 37 amino acids and is primarily found in neutrophils.(1) The peptide appears to be produced by the extracellular breakdown of the hCAP18 proteins caused by protease enzymes.
+Researched for its potential antimicrobial characteristics, the peptide appears to form agglomerates and lipid bilayers, which may prevent it from easily degrading and protect it from enzymatic action.(1)

 Overview